pkic/pkimm/categories/certificate-management/_index.md

 #### Assessment

-* Determine the scope of applicability
+* Documented scope of applicability
 * Documented and approved certificate profiles
 * Content of the profiles is complete and unambiguous
-* Certificate profiles are implemented in certificate authority
+* Certificate profiles are implemented in certificattion authority
-* Certificate profiles are enforced by certificate authority
+* Certificate profiles are enforced by certification authority
 * Certificate profiles are compatible with RFC5280, or deviations are well documented
 * Profiles for CRLs and/or OCSP usage, i.e. validity periods, issuance intervals, max revocation time delay, etc